mapsplugin/cordova-plugin-googlemaps/README.md

 v.1.3.1
 - Fixed #630 (no google-volley dependencies anymore, increase start-up speed)
 - Better URL Support on iOS for KML and GroundOverlay (support for any valid NSURL resource)
-- Changed all http class to https
+- Changed all http calls to https
 - Updated Google Maps iOS SDK to 1.10.2

 **INFORMATION**